How to buy the right child car seat

 Underfloor storage compartments

-Normally, you can't use a base or car seat with a support leg on a seat that has an underfloor storage box in front of it.
+Normally, you can't use a base or car seat that has a support leg on a seat that has an underfloor storage box in front of it.

-The lid of the storage compartment is not strong enough to stand the forces that the support leg will put on it in a crash.
+The lid of the storage compartment isn't strong enough to withstand the forces that the support leg will put on it in a crash.

 If the lid buckles, the support leg won't be able to prevent the seat from pivoting.